National Infrastructure Advisory Council

-The National Infrastructure Advisory Council (NIAC) is a United States government advisory council, which advises the President of the United States on the security of information systems in banking, finance, transportation, energy, manufacturing, and emergency government services.
+The National Infrastructure Advisory Council (NIAC) was a United States government advisory council that advised the president of the United States on the security of information systems in banking, finance, transportation, energy, manufacturing, and emergency government services.
 The George W. Bush Administration's executive order 13231 of October 16, 2001 created the NIAC, and its functioning was last extended until September 30, 2023 by executive order 14048 of the Biden Administration.

 In August 2017, the NIAC gained national attention when 8 of the 28 members resigned.
 They believed that President Donald Trump had given "insufficient attention to the growing threats to the cybersecurity of the critical systems upon which all Americans depend."
+The council has not met since 2024, and was not included in Executive Order 14354 which continued the existence of certain federal advisory boards.

 Purpose

 The NIAC provides the United States President, through the Secretary of Homeland Security, with advice on the security of critical infrastructures, both physical and cyber, supporting sectors of the economy.
 It also has the authority to provide advice directly to the heads of other agencies that have shared responsibility for critical infrastructure protection, including Health and Human Services, Transportation, and Energy.
 The NIAC is charged to improve the cooperation and partnership between the public and private sectors in securing the critical infrastructures and advises on policies and strategies that range from risk assessment and management to information sharing to protective strategies and clarification on roles and responsibilities between public and private sectors.